-Members of The Society of Energy Professionals will be voting in early 2018 on whether to change our name to Society of United Professionals.
+Members of The Society of Energy Professionals will be voting in early 2018 on whether to change our name to Society of United Professionals as well as on five other amendments to our constitution that support growing and strengthening our union.
 This is where you can learn about what’s happening and find answers to frequently asked questions.
 We’ll be updating this space as new information becomes available, including dates for membership meetings to discuss these changes with you.
 If you have questions or comments, please contact your local representative.

 Brand story video

 Where we’ve come from to where we’re going: this video is the most concise distillation of the proposed name and brand of the Society of United Professionals.

 Brand Presentation to Council

 This video is a slightly condensed version of the presentation of the Society of United Professionals brand to Delegates Council on November 13, 2017.